Federal Work-Study Program

 Students are encouraged to work part-time while in school to gain work experience and help contribute to the cost of their education and reduce their loan indebtedness.

-Hiring departments can locate Work-Study Central in MyPack by navigating to Work-Study Central underneath the navigation bar for the Student Information Systems > Admin Services > Work-Study Central or from the center dropdown navigation for the Student Information Systems > Campus Finances > Work-Study > Work-Study Central.
+Hiring departments can locate Work-Study Central in MyPack by navigating to Work-Study Central underneath the navigation bar > Admin Services > Work-Study Central.

 How employers request and update a work-study position